 Cala Goloritzé Beach

 Climbing the arch if forbidden.
 Should you decide to do it regardless, don’t even attempt it if you are not 100% confident in your steps and aren’t sure you will be able to jump from a height of around 12 meters.
 Rocks can be slippery, and once you make your way up there is no way to get down unless you reach the top and jump in the water.
 Trust me, I have tried!

-The beach is highly protected – in fact, boats must stay 200 meters from the shore and the area is regularly patrolled to make sure everyone respects that rule.
+The beach is highly protected – in fact, boats must stay 300 meters from the shore and the area is regularly patrolled to make sure everyone respects that rule.
 There also is a guard on the beach that makes sure no boats approached and nobody stays at the beach beyond closing time.

 Water is immediately deep, and incredibly transparent – making Cala Goloritzé a fantastic place for swimming and snorkeling.
 You will have perfect visibility and be able to see the bottom even when it is 15 meters deep.